 A type of specialist unit delivering palliative care services and can include both free-standing hospices and/or palliative care wards within a hospital.

-A temporary stay in hospital which does not involve permanent discharge from residential aged care.
+A short-term stay in hospital of at least one night, which does not involve permanent discharge from permanent residential aged care.

 Index of Relative Socio-Economic Disadvantage (IRSD)